-Once the preLHC constraints have been applied, we check for consistency with the various signal strength measurements of the observed ~ 125.5 GeV Higgs boson at the LHC, including a consistent treatment of "feed down" from the production of heavier Higgs states.
+Once the preLHC constraints have been applied, we check for consistency with the various signal strength measurements of the observed $\sim 125.5$ GeV Higgs boson at the LHC, including a consistent treatment of "feed down" from the production of heavier Higgs states.
 This job is the central piece of the analysis.
-In addition, we employ the most recent limits from searches for heavy Higgs-like states at the LHC, those are listed in Section 3.4, and require that the rates for channels involving heavier Higgs bosons all lie below the existing 95% confidence level (C.L.) limits.
+In addition, we employ the most recent limits from searches for heavy Higgs-like states at the LHC, those are listed in Section 3.4, and require that the rates for channels involving heavier Higgs bosons all lie below the existing 95% CL limits.

-In practice, for each scan point that passes the "preLHC" constraints explained above, we compute the Higgs signal strength μ (also "Higgs signal" for short or "Higgs rate" somewhere) defined in Eq.
-(3.2).
-Specifically, this μ is defined, for an individual 2HDM Higgs, denoted h_i (where $h_i = h, H, A$ are the choices), to be the ratio of the gg or WWfusion (VBF) induced Higgs cross section times the Higgs branching ratio to a given final state, X, relative to the corresponding value for the SM Higgs boson given by:
+In practice, for each scan point that passes the "preLHC" constraints explained above, we compute the Higgs signal strength $\mu$ (also "Higgs signal" for short or "Higgs rate" somewhere) defined in Eq.
+(6.11).
+Specifically, this $\mu$ is defined, for an individual 2HDM Higgs, denoted $h_i$ (where $h_i = h, H, A$ are the choices), to be the ratio of the gg or WW-fusion (VBF) induced Higgs cross section times the Higgs BR to a given final state, X, relative to the corresponding value for the SM Higgs boson given by: